 PDQ Cancer Information Summaries, Editorial Boards, and Levels of Evidence

 PDQ Cancer Information Summaries

-The PDQ cancer information summaries are comprehensive, evidence-based summaries on topics that cover adult and pediatric cancer treatment, supportive and palliative care, screening, prevention, genetics, and complementary and alternative medicine.
+The PDQ cancer information summaries are comprehensive, evidence-based summaries on topics that cover adult and pediatric cancer treatment, supportive and palliative care, screening, prevention, genetics, and integrative, alternative, and complementary therapies.

 PDQ Editorial Boards

 Comprised of experts in cancer-related specialties, the six PDQ Editorial Boards produce and maintain the evidence-based cancer information summaries.

 PDQ cancer information summaries include level-of evidence designations to help readers understand the strength of the evidence supporting the use of specific interventions or approaches.

 NCI Drug Information Summaries

 A collection of consumer-friendly summaries from NCI that provide information about many FDA-approved cancer drugs and drug combinations.
 Summaries for individual cancer drugs cover the uses of these drugs, research results, possible side effects, approval information, and ongoing clinical trials.
 Summaries for cancer drug combinations list the drugs that make up the combination and explain what the combination is used for.